mickablondo/PadelConnect/README.md

       ✔ should revert if the id does not exist
       ✔ should revert when the first name is empty
       ✔ should revert when the last name is empty
-      ✔ should revert when the tournament is complete ✔ should revert when tournament is already started
+      ✔ should revert when the player is already registered ✔ should revert when the tournament is complete ✔ should revert when tournament is already started